Greater Jacksonville and St. Johns Area

 Helping families in the following areas:

 We proudly serves families in all of the northeast portion of Florida, from Fernandina down to Middleburg, including St. Johns.
+Due to the expansive area covered, there may be a travel fee incurred.
+Please call for details.

 Preferred methods of payment are check (made to 'Lap of Love') or cash.